Convospan/outreachai-7bkh0/README.md

     In the root directory of your project, create a new file named `.env.local`.
 This file will store your local environment variables and should **not** be committed to Git.

 2.  **Copy from Example:**
-    Copy the contents of `.env.local.example` (if it exists, or use the template below) into your newly created `.env.local` file.
+    Copy the contents of the template below into your newly created `.env.local` file.

 3.  **Populate Variables:**
     Replace the placeholder values in `.env.local` with your actual credentials and API keys.